eliabieri/wg_display/project_report.md

 - **Supporting more widget output formats**
   Currently, widgets can only output their content as text.
   Supporting more output formats would allow for more interesting widgets.
+- **Beautifying the display UI**
+  Currently, the display UI is very simple.
+  It would be nice to add some more styling to make it look nicer.
 - **User authentication**
   The current state of the project does not provide any authentication.
   This means that anyone with access to the network can change the configuration.